Tsapfik/kottans-frontend/README.md

 ## Intro to HTML and CSS

-At one time I tried to make some primitive templates eith HTML and CSS before start to study this course.
-And and at that time I thought, that I know HTML.
+At one time I tried to make some primitive templates with HTML and CSS, before start to study this course.
+And at that time I thought, that I know HTML.
 But this part of the course showed me that I still need to learn and more practice.
-Something was that I know, but something was new for me, most of it concerns CSS.
+Something was I know, but something was new for me, most of it concerns CSS.

 It was helpful experience with CSS-Flexbox and CSS-Grid.
 It was not very difficult, but quite voluminous and time-consuming to learn.

-This is a basis for any front-end developer, so I'm sure that I'll use all this knowledges in the future work.
+This is a basis for any front-end developer, so I'm sure that I'll use all this knowledges in my future work.

 ### Intro HTML and CSS results